duckduckgo/duckduckgo/README.md

 * If **you are not a developer**, but would like to become one to help with DuckDuckHack, we recommend the [JavaScript course at Codecademy](http://www.codecademy.com/tracks/javascript).
 That will help you to get started with the Spice plugin type (explained below).
 * If you have no intention of becoming a developer, there is still a lot you can do at our [ideas companion site](http://ideas.duckduckhack.com/) where you can suggest and comment on plugin ideas such as identifying the best sites and data sources to draw from.
 Similarly, you can submit [issues about current plugins](https://github.com/duckduckgo/duckduckgo/issues?direction=desc&sort=created&state=open).
 Both of these activities are very valuable and will help direct community efforts.

-The DuckDuckHack platform is constantly changing as community contributers add new features.
+The DuckDuckHack platform is constantly changing as community contributors add new features.
 As a result, some plugin types have better interfaces than others.
 We will be improving the platform based on [your feedback](https://www.listbox.com/subscribe/?list_id=197814).
 Our long-term goal is to be able to distribute all DuckDuckHack (and internal) instant answers via the [DuckDuckGo API](https://api.duckduckgo.com).
 Currently [fathead](https://github.com/duckduckgo/zeroclickinfo-fathead) and [goodie](#goodies-overview) plugin types
 automatically flow through.
 We are working on exposing the other plugin types, which are more complicated to distribute